-We have an estimated 165 general practices in Tasmania and 918 GPs.
-Many GPs work part-time.
-The full-time equivalent number of GPs in Tasmania is 603.4.
-Although 111.6 per 100,000 in Tasmania compared with 119.6 in 100,000 for Australia.
+There are an estimated 344 general practices in Tasmania and 1029 GPs working only in Tasmania.
+Approximately an additional 185 GPs are reported as working in multiple states including Tasmania.
+Many GPs work part-time, the full-time equivalent number of GPs in Tasmania is 599.1.
+This is 105.5 FTE of GPs per 100,000 Tasmanian population, compared with 120.9 per 100,000 population nationally86.

-Nationally, the most frequent chronic problems managed in general practice are hypertension, mental health problems, musculoskeletal problems, diabetes and lipid disorders.
+Nationally, the most frequent chronic problems managed in general practice are hypertension, mental health problems, musculoskeletal problems, diabetes and lipid disorders87.